Enhancing Reflective Parenting in Home Visiting: Lessons Learned from Minding the Baby®

 Registration & Payment

-Registration for the 2017 training is available on-line at www.regonline.com/mindingthebaby and seats are limited.
-Register before June 1st for the early bird fee of $900, or after June 1st for $1000 per person.
+On-line registration for the training is typically open in March, and seats are limited.
+Rates for 2018 have not yet been finalized.
 Payment by credit card is strongly encouraged.
 Visa and MasterCard are accepted.

 Travel & Accommodation